8,647 Graduates Get Training In Freelancing Centers - UrduPoint

 8,647 Graduates Get Training In Freelancing Centers

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Feb, 2023 ) :About 20 training centers were established across the country under the National Freelance Training Program, initiated and funded by the Ministry of Information Technology.
+ISLAMABAD, Mar 3 (UrduPoint / Pakistan Point News - 3rd Mar, 2023 ) :The Ministry of Information Technology has provided financial assistance for the establishment of about 20 training centers under the National Freelance Training Program to impart IT training to fresh graduates.

 He said, during the year 2022, around 1,638 new IT companies got registered with Pakistan Software Export board, while 761 call centers and 1,463 freelancers were also registered with the PSEB.